Personal Loans

 Installment loans can be used to pay for all kinds of expenses, and lots of people have more than one installment loan at the same time.
 These are some of the most common types of installment loans:

-• Personal Loans.
+Personal loans.
 Personal loans are the most flexible installment loans.
-You can use a single loan for multiple expenses, and you don’t need to spend all the money at once.
-Personal loans can have shorter payment periods, often between one and five years, although longer terms are also available.
+You could use a single loan for multiple expenses, and you don’t need to spend all the money at once.
+Personal loans typically have shorter payment periods, often between one and five years, although longer terms are also available.

-• Home Equity Loans.
-Home equity loans have the flexibility of personal loans, but are secured by the equity in your home (to get the amount of “home equity” you have, take the current value of your home, then subtract what you still owe on the mortgage).
-If you’re a homeowner, you may be able to get a larger loan or pay a lower interest rate with a home equity loan.
-The interest on home equity loans may also be deductible on your federal tax return if the funds are used for home improvement.
+Home equity loans.
+Home equity loans have the flexibility of personal loans, but these loans are secured by the equity in your home.
+(To estimate the amount of home equity you have, take the current value of your home, then subtract what you still owe on the mortgage.)
+If you’re a homeowner, you may be able to get a larger loan or pay a lower interest rate with a home equity loan compared to a personal loan.
+The interest on home equity loans may be deductible on your federal tax return if the funds are used for home improvement.

-• Mortgages.
+Mortgages.
 One of the most common installment loans is a mortgage loan used to buy a home.
 These installment loans are usually for longer terms.
-The most common are 15-year and 30-year mortgages, since those loans qualify for special government protections.
+The most common are 15-year and 30-year mortgages.
 Mortgage loans are almost always paid directly to the seller of the home, not to the borrower, so you can’t use the money for other expenses.

 How installment loans impact your credit

 When you apply for an installment loan, the lender checks your credit report.
-That’s called a “hard” credit check, and it can lower your credit score by a few points or more.
+That’s called a hard credit check, and it may lower your credit score by a few points or more.

-If you’re approved, the new loan appears on your credit reports, which show the original loan amount and the amount you owe.
+If you’re approved, the new loan appears on your credit reports, which show the original loan amount, the amount you owe, and the amount of your monthly payment.

-By making your installment loan payments on time, you’ll build a payment history which could improve your credit over time.
-Even after the loan has been paid off, those payments remain on your credit report for 10 more years, impacting your credit profile.
+Making your installment loan payments on time could help you build a positive payment history, which could improve your credit standing over time.
+After a loan is paid off in good standing, the payment history remains on your credit report for 10 more years.

 Advantages of installment loans

-• Quick funding.
-If you need money fast, an installment loan can get you cash faster than opening a new credit card.
-Once your application is approved, you could have your money in as few as 3 business days.
+Quick funding.
+If you need money fast, a personal loan could get you funds sooner than waiting for a new credit card.
+If you get started with a loan consultant and your application is approved, you could have your money in as few as 3 business days (funding times vary).

-• Fixed monthly payments.
-Unlike with a credit card, your monthly payment amount won’t change over time, which can make budgeting easier.
+Fixed monthly payments.
+Unlike with a credit card, your monthly payment amount won’t change over time, which could make budgeting easier.

-• Predictable repayment term.
+Predictable repayment term.
 If you make all your payments on time, your loan will be completely paid off on a fixed schedule.
-If you make extra payments, you can repay your loan faster and save money on interest over time.
+If you make extra payments, you could repay your loan faster and save money on interest over time.

-• Build credit history.
-Your on-time payments should help your credit profile, even after the loan is repaid.
+Build credit history.
+Your on-time payments could help you improve or maintain your financial profile, even after the loan is repaid.

 Drawbacks of installment loans

-• Not everyone qualifies for a low interest rate.
+Not everyone qualifies for a low interest rate.
 Your interest rate depends on your income, assets, and credit history.
-You can save money on interest by not borrowing more than you need.
+You could save money on interest by not borrowing more than you need.
 You could also shop for lenders offering interest rate discounts.

 How to get an installment loan

-Online lenders should let you see if you’re pre-approved for a loan without hurting your credit standing.
+Online lenders may let you see if you’re pre-qualified for a loan without hurting your credit standing.
 Look for the right combination of loan amount and interest rate for your needs.

 What to expect when you apply